iluvjava/Maths/Notebook 2.0 obsidian/MATH 000 Math Essential/Probability, Stats, Combinatorics, Information Theory/Conditional Probability, Expectations.md

 \end{aligned}
 $$

-Where on the last line, we used basic property of the sets and the property of a probability measure.
-In general, assume that a sequence of disjoint events $B_i$ for $1 \le i \le n$ such that it partition the whole event space, the probability of any event $A$ can be expressed as:
+where on the last line, we used basic property of the sets and the property of a probability measure.
+In general, assume that a sequence of disjoint events $B_i$ for $1 \le i \le n$ such that it partitioned the whole event space, the probability of any event $A$ can be expressed as:

 $$
 \begin{aligned}